 As a general rule, all researchers are duty-bound to acknowledge the source of ideas or data used in their research.
 The University expects that senior staff, such as heads of department or supervisors, will never coerce students into allowing them to pass off the research of their students as their own, either wholly or partly.

 Students should take the greatest care in acknowledging the work of others, whether it be through the use of marks to designate quotations or through the proper acknowledgement of sources.
 Three booklets available, free-of-charge from the Graduate School, can help you with this problem.
 Preparing and Submitting your Theses provides general advice and deals with the related area of copyright.
-What is Plagiarism? and Plagiarism: A Guide for Research Postgraduate Students offer further advice and simple exercises on how to acknowledge and present the ideas of others in one's own writing.
+The University's website on plagiarism and Plagiarism: A Guide for Research Postgraduate Students offer further advice and simple exercises on how to acknowledge and present the ideas of others in one's own writing.

 Falsification of data is another equally serious offence.
 Research findings or data which have been fabricated, manipulated or falsified, are easily discernible.
 Students suspected of having committed such fraudulent acts may be subject to disciplinary action and/or may be deemed to have failed the thesis examination.

 Any research student who is in any doubt about his or her ethical responsibilities should discuss the matter, at the earliest opportunity, with his or her supervisor.

 With a view to further promoting research ethics and integrity, the Graduate School has introduced Research Ethics for Graduate Students as a compulsory course to MPhil and 4-year PhD students registered on September 1, 2009 and thereafter.
 3-year PhD students registered on September 1, 2011 and thereafter are also required to take the course if they have not yet completed equivalent training in previous research degree programmes.
 Starting from the academic year 2011-12, the course is further developed into GRSC6101 Responsible Conduct of Research and GRSC6102 Stream-based Responsible Conduct of Research to meet the needs of students in different disciplines.